 White meat chicken should be cooked to 165F, while dark meat chicken tastes better at 175F.
 Beef, pork, fish, and shellfish are done once they reach 145F.
 In the case of vegetables, they should be fork-tender and slightly charred on the edges.

 You should cook kabobs at a temperature of 375F and no higher than 400F.
 Remember to cook the meat by internal temperature and not time, so 165F for chicken and 145F for beef, pork, and fish.
 It may take the skewers a little longer to cook through in an oven, but the results are just as delicious.

-How to Keep Skewers from Burning in the Oven
+Is It Safe to Put Skewers in the Oven

 - 1 ½ lbs chicken, cut into 1-inch cubes